ropg/ezTime/README.md

 `void yourTZ.setDefault()`

-`#include <ezTime.h>` includes the library, creates `ezTime` object and `UTC` instance of `Timezone` class, as well as `defaultTZ`, which is a reference to UTC unless you set it to another timzone by calling `yourTZ.setDefault()`.
-The functions in the root namespace like `hour()` and `minute()` &mdash; without a timezone in front &mdash; are interpreted as if passed to the default timezone.
-So if you have ezisting code, just setting up a timezone and making it the default should cause that code to work as if the time was set in local time.
+`#include <ezTime.h>` includes the library, creates `ezTime` object and `UTC` instance of `Timezone` class, as well as `defaultTZ`, which is a reference to UTC unless you set it to another timezone by calling `yourTZ.setDefault()`. ezTime is compatible with the classic Arduino time library, and thus you can call various functions in the root namespace like `hour()` and `minute()` &mdash; without a timezone in front.
+They are interpreted as if passed to the default timezone.
+So if you have existing code, just setting up a timezone and making it the default should cause that code to work as if the time was set in local time.
+New code that depends on ezTime should probably explicitly mention the timezone.

 &nbsp;